 Gatehouse Bank is a fully Shariah compliant bank based in London, Milton Keynes and Wilmslow, authorised by the Prudential Regulation Authority and regulated by the Prudential Regulation Authority ("PRA") and the Financial Conduct Authority ("FCA").
-As at 31 December 2020, the Bank had an interest of 35.6% in Gatehouse Capital - Economic and Financial Consultancy KSC, an advisory firm incorporated in Kuwait and a shareholding of 50.1% in Ascend Estates Limited ("Ascend Properties"), a UK property sales and management company (the Group structure remained the same since 31st December 2018).
+In 2022, Gatehouse Bank completed the sale of its stake in Gatehouse Capital KSCC, an advisory firm based in Kuwait.
+As of 31 December 2022, Gatehouse Bank acquired a further 24.95% of shares from the founders of Ascend Estates Limited, taking the Bank's stake to 75.05%.
+There is an agreement to purchase the remaining shares at a pre-agreed price in April 2023, taking the Bank's holding to 100%.